mhallerud/multiplex_wormhole/docs/index.md

 **END_DIMERS_dG (-e --enddimers_dg)** : deltaG threshold for predicting 3' end dimers.
 [Default: -4]
 **BAD_DIMERS_dG (-b --baddimers_dg)** : deltaG threshold for counting dimers as particularly "bad".
 [Default: -10]

 `multiplex-wormhole` is a wrapper around the steps described below and uses their defaults.
-See the [multiplex_wormhole page](multiplex_wormhole.md) to understand the pipeline steps and output structure.
+See the [multiplex_wormhole page](multiplex_wormhole.md) to understand the pipeline steps, full optionality, and output structure.

 ## Multiplex Wormhole Functions